santilade/FuelRank/frontend/README.md

 - Brand logos are stored in `public/logos/` and accessed via relative paths (/logos/n1.png)
 - Data is fetched via `service.ts` (HTTP requests)
 - Theme and fuel type state can be extended with `localStorage` for persistence
+- Utility functions for geolocation and formatting are in utils/